CityUHK-CALAS/cityuhk-calas.github.io/content/news/25-12-08-Yile-Award-Nomination/index.md

 profile: false

 ---
-CALAS student Yile Xing has been nominated as a First/Second Prize Candidate in the Gifted Education Fund Engineering Application category.
+CALAS student Yile Xing has been nominated as a First/Second Prize Candidate in the 5th (2025) Guangdong-Hong Kong-Macao Greater Bay Area Outstanding Postgraduate Thesis Competition Engineering Application category.
 <!--more-->

 ![](image1.jpg)
 <div style="text-align: justify">

-We are thrilled to congratulate Yile Xing (邢漪乐) on being nominated as a First/Second Prize Candidate (一、二等奖候选人) in the Engineering Application category of the Gifted Education Fund programme!
+We are thrilled to congratulate Yile Xing (邢漪乐) on being nominated as a First/Second Prize Candidate (一、二等奖候选人) in the Engineering Application category of the 5th (2025) Guangdong-Hong Kong-Macao Greater Bay Area Outstanding Postgraduate Thesis Competition!

 As a representative from City University of Hong Kong, Yile's outstanding work has earned this well-deserved recognition among talented students from universities across the Greater Bay Area.
 This nomination reflects not only Yile's dedication and technical excellence but also the high-quality training provided at CALAS.